 Selection Factors

 The David Geffen School of Medicine is one of the most elite medical school programs in the country and as such, it has a rigorous selection process.
-They receive 11,778 applicants a year!
-Out of which only 175 are accepted.
 In general, students with a diverse resume, excellent academic record, meaningful community service, and proven research skills are prioritized.
 Since UCLA has a focus on holistic, community-based medicine, they also prefer students with strong leadership skills and a background in working with underserved communities.

 The MCAT score is a mandatory and crucial element of your application.
-For a competitive program like UCLA’s, the average MCAT score of successful applicants is 516.
+For a competitive program like UCLA’s, the average MCAT score of successful applicants is 514.
 A lower MCAT score could be offset by a high GPA, stellar academic record, brilliant medical school recommendation letters and an unforgettable admissions interview – but why take the chance?
 The MCAT is definitely not an easy test but with the proper preparation and hard work, you can achieve a good MCAT score.
 Ensure you create an effective MCAT study schedule, take on additional classes or tutoring if needed, take a lot of practice tests, and keep working towards improving your score.
-Getting a good MCAT score might require a few months of sustained hard work but the reward at the end is well worth it!

 For your UCLA application, your MCAT score should not be more than 5 years old at the time of application.
 If you had to retake the MCAT, they require you to submit all your scores.